-Gardeners often choose plants based on color, texture and fragrance.
-If you also include a few plants that will attract birds you can make your garden a thriving bird habitat.
-A number of native shrubs, annuals, and perennials as well as many cultivated plants can be used to attract birds to your garden.
-As birds begin to visit and feed in your garden they will also stay through the winter months if you provide bird feed and water.
+Gardeners often choose plants based on color, texture, and fragrance.
+If you also include a few plants that will attract birds, you can make your garden a thriving bird habitat.
+Several native shrubs, annuals, and perennials, as well as many cultivated plants, can be used to attract birds to your garden.
+As birds begin to visit and feed in your garden, they will also stay through the winter months if you provide bird feed and water.
 Your garden will become a place of interest and beauty all year round.

-"A bird doesn't sing because it has an answer, it sings because it has a song. " Lou Holtz
+"A bird doesn't sing because it has an answer, it sings because it has a song. " Lou Holt

 Several Backyard Birds And Their Favorite Foods